 - diffusion between intra- and extracellular compartments

 The contribution of each one of these will depend on the tissue and pathology.
-For example, in acute cerebral infarction it is believed that the decrease in ADC values is the result of a combination of water moving into the intracellular compartment (where its diffusion is more impeded by organelles than it is in the extracellular space) and the resulting cellular swelling narrowing the the extracellular space 6.
-Similar mechanisms result in low ADC values in highly cellular tumours (e.g. small round blue cell tumours (e.g. lymphoma / PNET) and high grade gliomas (GBM)).
+For example, in acute cerebral infarction it is believed that the decrease in ADC values is the result of a combination of water moving into the intracellular compartment (where its diffusion is more impeded by organelles than it is in the extracellular space) and the resulting cellular swelling narrowing the extracellular space 6.
+Similar mechanisms result in low ADC values in highly cellular tumors (e.g. small round blue cell tumors (e.g. lymphoma / PNET) and high grade gliomas (GBM)).

 The further an individual water molecule diffuses during the sequence the more it will be exposed to varying gradient strength and the more it will be dephased reducing the amount of signal returned.
 This occurs at a much smaller scale than a single voxel.
 The strength of this effect (in other words how much the signal will be attenuated by diffusion) is determined by the B value.